Charlie Coles

 From 1992 to 1994 he served as head coach at Central Catholic High School in Toledo, Ohio, with a record of 32–16 there.

 Coles returned to college coaching at Miami as an assistant coach from 1994 to 1996.
 In 1996, he was named Miami's head coach when Herb Sendek left Miami for North Carolina State University.
 Coles won three MAC regular-season crowns (1997, 1999 and 2005) while leading the RedHawks to appearances in the championship game of the MAC Tournament his first five years.
 The RedHawks won the MAC tournament title in 1997 and 2007.

 In 1999, Coles and the RedHawks, led by future NBA forward Wally Szczerbiak, reached the NCAA Tournament Sweet 16 before falling to the University of Kentucky.

 Coles was named MAC Coach of the Year in 2005.
 On January 20, 2009, Coles recorded his 217th win at Miami, surpassing Darrell Hedric to become the school's winningest coach.
 Coles became the all-time MAC wins leader when he picked up his 195th conference victory by beating Ohio University 79–67 on January 16, 2010.
 Coles finished his career with 219 MAC wins.

 While coaching at Miami, he also taught a class in basketball coaching theory.
 His contributions to Miami, including as player, coach, teacher and mentor, led to his induction into Miami's Athletic Hall of Fame in 1990.

 At the conclusion of the 2011–12 season, Coles retired after 16 seasons at Miami.

-Coles died June 7, 2013, at the age of 71.
+Coles was married to his wife, Delores and had a son, Chris, and daughter, Mary Bennett.
+He died June 7, 2013, at the age of 71.
 The funeral service was held at Miami University's basketball arena, Millett Hall.
 He was buried in Oxford Cemetery near the Miami campus.

-Coles was survived by his wife, Delores, son Chris, daughter Mary Bennett, and four grandchildren.